These handle the case where you want different

 - You bind data to your

-using an adapter.
+AdapterView using an adapter.

 - The

-tries to display items that are visible to the user.
+AdapterView tries to display items that are visible to the user.

 - The framework calls

-, the row it is about to display.
+getItemViewType for row n, the row it is about to display.

 - The framework checks its recycled views pool for views of row

-'s type.
+n's type.
 It doesn't find any because no views have been recycled yet.

-is called for row n
+getView is called for row n.

 - You call

-to determine what type of view you should use.
+getItemViewType for row n to determine what type of view you should use.

 - You use an if/switch statement to inflate a different xml file depending on which view type is required.